ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Several topics and issues are specifically out of scope for this work.
 These include the following:

-*  different treatment of messages that are not authenticated versus those that fail authentication;
+*  Different treatment of messages that are not authenticated versus those that fail authentication;

-*  evaluation of anything other than RFC5322.From header field;
+*  Evaluation of anything other than RFC5322.From header field;

-*  multiple reporting formats;
+*  Multiple reporting formats;

-*  publishing policy other than via the DNS;
+*  Publishing policy other than via the DNS;

-*  reporting or otherwise evaluating other than the last-hop IP address;
+*  Reporting or otherwise evaluating other than the last-hop IP address;

-*  attacks in the From: header field, also known as "display name" attacks;
+*  Attacks in the From: header field, also known as "display name" attacks;

-*  authentication of entities other than domains, since DMARC is built upon SPF and DKIM, which authenticate domains; and
+*  Authentication of entities other than domains, since DMARC is built upon SPF and DKIM, which authenticate domains; and

-*  content analysis.
+*  Content analysis.

 ##  Scalability {#scalability}